gailcliff/ml/README.md

 UNSUPERVISED LEARNING
 Unsupervised learning in machine learning is a technique where algorithms analyze and cluster unlabeled datasets to identify patterns and information without human intervention.

+In unsupervised learning, data only comes with inputs x, but no output labels y.
+Algorithm has to find structure in the data.

+-- Types of Unsupervised learning --
+1. Clustering
+2. Anomaly detection
+3. Dimensionality reduction - compress data using fewer numbers